max19057767/maxrecipes/_recipes/sweet-steel-cut-oats-ideal-for-breakfast-or-dessert-with-dried-fruit-almond-coconut-flakes.md

 3.

-Put the groats into bowls - pour maple syrup, sprinkle with toasted flakes and decorate with any fresh and dried fruit.
+Put the groats into bowls - pour maple syrup, sprinkle with toasted flakes (optional) and decorate with any fresh and dried fruit.

 **Things to keep in mind:**